thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Other Development Topics/fire-app-builder-troubleshooting.md

 **Solution**: Check your Navigator.json file to make sure the JSON is valid.
 An extra comma that makes it invalid can cause this error.

+## Your Free App Gets Tagged with In-App Purchasing

+**Problem**: When you submit your free app to the Appstore, it receives the in-app purchases tag and note.

+**Solution**: The [In-App Purchasing component][fire-app-builder-interfaces-and-components] causes the Appstore to automatically include this tag.
+If you're not using IAP, simply [remove the component][fire-app-builder-load-a-component] from your app.
+(Unlike the other components, you don't need to include a dummy purchasing component.)

 {% include links.html %}